skeeto/skeeto.github.com/_posts/2017-11-03-Render-Multimedia-in-Pure-C.markdown

 #define S     800
 ```

-Rather that define some sort of color struct with red, green, and blue
+Rather than define some sort of color struct with red, green, and blue
 fields, color will be represented by a 24-bit integer (`long`).
 I
 arbitrarily chose red to be the most significant 8 bits.
 This has
 nothing to do with the order of the individual channels in Netpbm